AECOMGermantown/AECOMGermantown.github.io/README.md

 - Creating a main search menu that is transparent and easy to use on a smaller device
 - Background graphic based on a default search when the page loads.
 - Identified options for a heat map, reviewed open source google map types and selected the best fit
+- Used GitHub Pages to continuously publish updates to the web site

 Day 2: